-The circulation pump for hot water circulation can be controlled by F730.
-The HWC return is connected to a freestanding water heater.
+The circulation pump for hot water circulation can be controlled by the heat pump.
+The HWC return can be connected to XL5 or a freestanding water heater.
+If an electric water heater is connected after the heat pump, the HWC return must be connected to the water heater.